 The micro French is not a "brand new" design — it's probably as old as the French manicure itself.
 However, Julie K, a celebrity manicurist based in NYC, asserts that public figures have carried the look back into the zeitgeist.
 "I think the micro French has been popular with celebs because they are always doing events and videos, and they need a nail that goes with many different looks, that isn't a solid mani," Julie explains.

 Of course, the traditional French manicure is undeniably simple as well, which is why it's become such a classic staple design.
 So, why exactly have we gone micro with it?
 "The trend is super minimalist, so that's why many clients are opting for it," offers Glass.
 "It's a fun twist on the usual French and offers a design to those who want to keep things simpler."
+Additionally, Jess Brush (@nailbetch on TikTok) says that the micro French is a great short-nail design because it adds dimension to the nail without looking heavy or making the nail appear shorter.
+On the contrary, the thin line actually elongates the shape of the nail.

 How to ask for a micro French manicure